-We have developed a number of tools to help states and regulators better understand the important role energy efficiency can play in meeting Clean Power Plan targets.
+We have developed a number of tools to help states and regulators better understand the important role energy efficiency can play in meeting state and federal emission reduction targets.
 We can assist you with expert analysis during your compliance planning process.

 Regulatory Policies Supporting Energy Efficiency